Swiss Data Aggregator DAGI FAQs

 Relate Images | DAGI Media Store | Attribute selected during Image Upload | associatedMedia |

-Example of encoded data
+Examples of encoded data

 API Category | Source Data | Output Data = ENCODED | ||